Inversion of adjunction for rational and Du Bois pairs: Introduction

 \section{Introduction}

 Rational singularities have been the gold-standard for ``mild'' singularities in algebraic geometry for several decades.
 Whenever a new class of varieties with singularities is discovered, the first question usually asked is whether or not the new varieties have rational singularities.
-Varieties with rational singularities behave cohomologically as if they were smooth.
+A key reason for this is that varieties with rational singularities behave cohomologically as if they were smooth.
 However, for many purposes rational singularities are not broad enough.
-For instance, nodes are not rational singularities, and more generally, singularities appearing on stable varieties, that is mild degenerations of smooth ones that are necessary to consider in order to compactify moduli spaces are not always rational.
+For instance, nodes are not rational singularities, and more generally, singularities appearing on stable varieties, that is, mild degenerations of smooth ones that are necessary to consider in order to compactify moduli spaces are not always rational.
 The class of Du Bois (or DB) singularities is slightly more inclusive than rational singularities. \DB singularities behave cohomologically as if they had simple normal crossing singularities (i.e., a higher dimensional version of nodes).

 Recently, Koll\'ar and the first named author \cite{KovacsDBPairsAndVanishing,KollarKovacsSingularitiesBook} have introduced the notions of rational and Du Bois pairs $(X, D)$ for a normal variety $X$ and a reduced divisor $D \subseteq X$.
-These notions are philosophically distinct from the singularities considered typically in the minimal model program since $(X, D)$ having rational (respectively Du Bois) singularities does not generally imply that the ambient space $X$ has rational (respectively Du Bois) singularities \cite[Remark 2.81(2)]{KollarKovacsSingularitiesBook} (respectively \autoref{ex.DBPairButNotDB}, \autoref{ex.NormalDBPairButNotDB}).
+These notions are philosophically distinct from the singularities considered typically in the minimal model program since $(X, D)$ having rational (respectively Du Bois) singularities does not generally imply that the ambient space $X$ has rational (respectively Du Bois) singularities \cite[Remark 2.81(2)]{KollarKovacsSingularitiesBook} (respectively \autoref{ex.DBPairButNotDB}, \autoref{ex.NormalDBPairButNotDB}, \cite{GK13}).
 Instead the singularities of $(X, D)$ measure the connection between the singularities of $X$ and $D$ (a notion obviously connected with problems related to inversion of adjunction).
+Furthermore, like \DB singularities, if $(X, Z)$ is a \DB pair then the ideal sheaf of $Z$ satisfies various Kodaira-type vanishing theorems, an observation which we hope will be useful in the future.